ozoidemi/ePaper_guest_dashboard/README.md

 My parents love to entertain people.
 They also love living in an area with limited cell coverage.
 And they also have no qualms about making their tech problems someone else's tech problems...

-As such, this project has two goals
+As such, this project has two goals:
 - Present a device-agnostic response to non-tech visitors needing WAN access on a semi-isolated location.
 - Relieve any tech person in the vicinity from having to play the on-call tech support role in any way, shape, or form.